softeky/milkv.io/docs/duo/FAQ/extended-root-partition.md

 Do you want to remove the signature?
 [Y]es/[N]o: N

 ```
 Note: If Do you want to remove the signature?
-[Y]es/[N]o appears, select N.
+[Y]es/[N]o appears, select Y.

 4. Save changes